MITRAL VALVE REPAIR EXPERTS

 Please send us, through the contact formulary, your dog’s latest heart-scan and chest radiographs, his medical history and his ongoing treatment plan.

-Latest heart-scan (cardiac ultrasonography evaluation with colour Doppler), with the detailed report, images and videos
+Latest cardiac ultrasound scan (cardiac ultrasonography evaluation with colour Doppler), with the detailed report, images and videos

 - NT-ProBNP dosage if possible